I Was Hit By An Uninsured Driver — What Do I Do?

-- Next, contact your insurance company and let them know what happened.
+- Contact your own insurance company and let them know what happened.
 They may be able to help you cover the costs of the accident.

-- Finally, consider contacting a lawyer to discuss your legal options.
+- Consider contacting an experienced car accident attorney to discuss your legal options.
 An experienced lawyer can help you understand your rights and options and help you get the compensation you deserve.
 They can also help gather all evidence for you.
-If you’re injured, the lawyer can also call a doctor to inform that that you were in an accident with an insured driver.
+If you’re injured, the lawyer can also call a doctor to inform them that you were in an accident with an uninsured driver.

 How to Get Compensation After an Accident With an Uninsured Driver

 Here are some ways to recover your damages.
-Note that a lawyer can work with you to determine the best way to get compensated.
+Note that a personal injury lawyer can work with you to determine the best way to get compensated.

 Use Your MedPay Coverage

 West Virginia is an “at-fault” state, meaning the driver who causes the accident is responsible for the damages.
-If they’re uninsured, but you carry the MedPay coverage on your auto insurance policy, you can use it to cover your medical bills after an accident, regardless of who was at fault.
+Suppose they’re uninsured, but you carry the MedPay coverage on your auto insurance policy.
+In that case, you can use it to cover your medical bills after an accident, regardless of who was at fault.